 - Influencers can reach a large audience and can advocate for their views

-- They’re not beholden to anyone party or ideology so that they can be more objective in their opinions
+- They’re not beholden to anyone party or ideology so they can be more objective in their opinions

 - Their influence is more likely to be taken seriously than that of an average citizen